-Following on from the monitoring feedback, Trustees were then able to agree their monitoring priorities for 2022/23, ensuring alignment with the School Improvement Plan.
+Governors were then able to agree their monitoring priorities for 2023/24, ensuring alignment with the School Improvement Plan.

-There was no external review of governance carried out in 2021/22.
-The next self-evaluation review is planned for Spring 2023.
+There was no external review of governance carried out in 2022/23.
+A self-evaluation review was carried out in spring 2023.